Learning Optimal Prescriptive Trees from Observational Data: Summary

 \section{Summary}

-We presented MIO formulations to learn personalized treatment assignment policies in the form of prescriptive trees from observational data.
-We showed that our methods are asymptotically exact, which sets us apart from existing literature on prescriptive trees that require either data to originate from marginally randomized experiments or trees to be very deep to yield correct treatment assignments.
-Our experiments show that our methods perform consistently better across different experiment designs, in some cases performing~$3 \times$ better than the state-of-the-art.
+We presented MIO formulations to learn treatment assignment policies in the form of prescriptive trees from observational data.
+We showed that our methods are asymptotically exact, which sets us apart from existing literature on prescriptive trees that \newnj{\textit{1)} require data to originate from marginally randomized experiments; \textit{2)} require the learned trees to be very deep to yield correct treatment assignments; or \textit{3)} cannot handle budget and/or fairness constraints}.
+Our experiments show that our methods perform consistently better across different experiment designs, in some cases performing~$3 \times$ better than the state-of-the-art. \newnj{We also showcase our method's flexible modeling power by running additional experiments incorporating budget and fairness constraints: a feature that no other method in the literature can handle efficiently.}

 \ACKNOWLEDGMENT{N.\ Jo acknowledges support from the Epstein Institute at the University of Southern California.
-P.\ Vayanos and S.\ Aghaei gratefully acknowledge support from the Hilton C.\ Foundation, the Homeless Policy Research Institute, and the Home for Good foundation under the ``C.E.S.\ Triage Tool Research \& Refinement'' grant.
-P.\ Vayanos is also grateful for the support of the National Science Foundation under CAREER award number 2046230.
+P.\ Vayanos and S.\ Aghaei are funded in part by the National Science Foundation under CAREER award number 2046230.
+They are grateful for this support.
+N.\ Jo, P.\ Vayanos, and S.\ Aghaei gratefully acknowledge support from the Hilton C.\ Foundation, the Homeless Policy Research Institute, and the Home for Good foundation under the ``C.E.S.\ Triage Tool Research \& Refinement'' grant.
 A.\ G\'omez is funded in part by the National Science Foundation under grant 2006762.}

 \ECSwitch

 \ECHead{Electronic Companion}